kimiekomi/articles/git-github.md

 - ability to work offline
 - and much more!

-So with that in mind, I want to clarify a couple distinctions that puzzled me early on, before we jump into the material.
+Now with that in mind, I want to clarify a few terminology that puzzled me early on, before we jump into the material.

 <br>

-### What is GitHub?
+#### Is Git and GitHub the same?
 <br>

 Firstly, although the name may be misleading, Git is NOT short for GitHub.
 While Git is a version control tool, GitHub is an online platform that is used in conjunction with Git to store remote projects (also known as "repositories" or "repos").
 There are other Git repository hosting services such as GitLab, BitBucket, CodeBase, etc; however, GitHub has become the largest community website for software development and the industry standard for hosting Git repositories, so that is the platform I will be discussing in this article.